Shuffler Cruise Axioms

 Cruise Ships

 I avoided cruise ships most of my life.
 I am pretty intolerant of large crowds of people and, being a country boy at heart, prefer peace and quiet over constant noise, loudspeakers, and non-stop music.
 However, in retirement, I have set a goal of visiting at least 100 countries.
-While I have navigated through 70 mostly harsh countries in the course of work, my child bride of 45 years doesn’t trust me to find my way to Walmart and back home.
+While I have navigated through 86 countries, many harsh in the course of work, my child bride of 45 years doesn’t trust me to find my way to Walmart and back home.
 So the compromise was to start taking cruises.
 Just like my helpful travel emails, I realized I could contribute to making humankind better by sharing general observations on cruising.
-So here it is.
-I’m pretty sure this list will grow as we cruise more…
+These are general observations.
+For actual cruises, see the write-ups on Antarctica, Panama Canal, or Greenland/Iceland, three cruises I highly recommend.
+Coming in a month or so will be a write-up about a Danube River cruise thru Eastern Europe.

 Cruise Observations